I keep getting penalties for late payment of VAT and PAYE. The problem is, the more penalties I get, the harder it is to pay!"

-In 2010 HMRC implemented new penalties for late payment of periodic PAYE /NIC from businesses.
+In 2010, HMRC implemented new penalties for the late payment of periodic PAYE /NIC from businesses.
 They included any tax, national insurance contributions, construction industry deductions and student loan deductions which may be due.

 However, for all tax more than 6 months late, a penalty of 5% applies.
 If the debt remains due after a further 6 months a further 5% penalty may be applied.

 This is similar to the VAT Surcharge regime which starts at 2% after the first default in a 12 month period and rises to 15% of VAT due.

 For annual payments such as Class 1A NIC the penalty can be applied up to 3 times.
 Or 15%.

 What if the company is involved in the Business Payment Support Service, which agrees deals with companies for Time to Pay Deals?
 There will be NO PENALTIES if the deal is stuck to.

 Reading the HMRC guide, gives a clue to the way to deal with late payment problems compounded by penalties and interest.
 Amazingly, you can pay the penalty over a Time to Pay Deal period!

 Options and alternatives?, using a company voluntary arrangement (CVA) to delay tax and creditor payments for up to 5 YEARS with no interest and no penalties AND with the ability to discount the debt significantly is surely a better option that Time to Pay Deals that add interest and penalties?

 "So, is using a CVA better than seeing the company go bust, close down and every creditor losing their money and an ongoing customer?